A hip fracture is a break in the thigh bone (femur) of your hip joint.

 The most common types of hip fractures are:

-Hip fracture is more common in older people, because bones become thinner and weaker from calcium loss as a person ages.
+Hip fracture is more common in older people.
+This is because bones become thinner and weaker from calcium loss as a person ages.
 This is generally due to osteoporosis.

 A risk factor is anything that may increase your chance of developing a disease.
 It may be an activity, diet, family history, or many other things.
 Different diseases have different risk factors.
 Although these factors can increase your risk, they do not necessarily cause the disease.
 For example, you may have one or more risk factors for a certain disease or condition, but never develop it.
 On the other hand, you may not have any known risk factors, but develop the disease or condition anyway.